-Since ParkMyCloud also provides cost control for Google Cloud Platform (GCP) resources, I thought it might be useful to compare AWS vs Google Cloud pricing.
-An addition I will take a look at the terminology, and billing differences NOTE: There are other “services” involved, such as networking, storage and load balancing, when looking at your overall bill.
+Since ParkMyCloud provides cost control for Amazon Web Services (AWS) along with Google Cloud Platform (GCP) resources, we thought it might be useful to compare AWS vs Google Cloud pricing.
+Additionally, we will take a look at the terminology and billing differences.
+There are other “services” involved, such as networking, storage and load balancing, when looking at your overall bill.
 I am going to be focused mainly on compute charges in this article.

 AWS and GCP Terminology Differences

-As mentioned before, in AWS, their compute service is called “Elastic Compute Cloud” (EC2).
+As mentioned before, in AWS, the compute service is called “Elastic Compute Cloud” (EC2).
 The virtual servers are called “Instances”.

 The similar concept can be created within GCP using “instance groups”.
 However, instance groups are really more of a “stack”, which are created using an “instance group template”.
 As such, they are more closely related to AWS CloudFormation stacks.

 Both AWS and GCP have a dizzying array of instance sizes to choose from, and doing an apples-to-apples comparison between them can be quite challenging.
 These predefined instance sizes are based upon number of virtual cores, amount of virtual memory and amount of virtual disk.